Empowering LLM Agents with Geospatial Awareness: Toward Grounded Reasoning for Wildfire Response: Introduction

-Large language models (LLMs) offer a promising direction, with strong few-shot generalization and the capacity to integrate diverse sources of knowledge~\citep{Brown2020GPT3,Touvron2023LLaMA2,Cheng2023LLM4Crisis,Liu2024DisasterLLM}.
-Despite this potential, current LLMs remain confined to text.
-They are prone to hallucinating in numerical operations and often unable to perceive or reason about the geospatial information that is crucial for appraising hazard impacts and response needs~\citep{Huang2023HallucinationLLM}.
+Large language models (LLMs) offer a promising direction, with strong few-shot generalization and the capacity to integrate diverse sources of knowledge~\citep{Brown2020GPT3,Touvron2023LLaMA2,lei2025harnessing}.
+More broadly, recent work on foundation models for environmental science has highlighted their potential to unify heterogeneous Earth data and support downstream scientific and decision-making tasks~\citep{yu2025survey}.
+Despite this potential, current LLMs remain weak in geospatial grounding.
+They are prone to hallucinating in numerical operations and often struggle to reliably localize, interpret, or reason over the spatial context that is crucial for appraising hazard impacts and response needs~\citep{Huang2023HallucinationLLM,li2025pixels}.
 This disconnect between linguistic adaptability and real-world awareness represents a central limitation of current LLM agents.
-Inspired by recent advances in augmenting LLMs with external knowledge~\citep{Lewis2020RAG,Borgeaud2022RETRO}, we pose an important question: can LLM agents draw on structured geospatial data from our physical world to support disaster response decisions?
+Inspired by recent advances in augmenting LLMs with external knowledge, together with the emerging need for retrieval mechanisms tailored to Earth and environmental sciences~\citep{lewis2020retrieval,Borgeaud2022RETRO,yu2025rag}, we pose an important question: can LLM agents draw on structured geospatial data from our physical world to support disaster response decisions?

 Turning this idea requires bridging LLMs with the physical world along several dimensions.
 First, the agent needs to actively retrieve relevant geospatial evidence at appropriate spatial and temporal scales.
 Second, the retrieved information has to be represented in a form that LLMs can interpret without being overwhelmed by raw geometries or large tabular data.
 Third, the system should generate stable and actionable outputs that remain consistent across days and events.